developmentseed/landsat-util/README.md

 ## Install Dependencies

-You need to setup a virtualenv before installing the dependencies.
+It is better to install virtualenv before installing the dependencies.
 More details [are here](https://gist.github.com/scisco/7485a7b9fac30be164c0).

 #### On Mac

+If you don't have brew on Mac, go [here](http://brew.sh/).

     $: brew udpate
     $: brew install gdal

+If you don't have pip, run:

-    $: pip install -r requirements.txt
+    $: sudo easy_install pip

 #### On Ubuntu (Tested on Ubuntu 14.04)